 - Physical inactivity.
 Weight-bearing exercises, such as walking, help strengthen bones and muscles, making falls and fractures less likely.
 If you don't regularly participate in weight-bearing exercise, you may have lower bone density and weaker bones.

 - Tobacco and alcohol use.
-Smoking and drinking alcohol can interfere with the normal processes of bone building and remodeling, resulting in bone loss.
+Both can interfere with the normal processes of bone building and maintenance, resulting in bone loss.

 - Foster KW.
 Hip fractures in adults. http://www.uptodate.com/home.
 Accessed Dec.
 30, 2014.

 - Marx JA, et al. Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, Pa.: Mosby Elsevier; 2014.
 Accessed Dec.
 30, 2014.

 - AskMayoExpert.
 What are risk factors for hip fracture?
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2014.